Macrotyloma uniflorum

-Macrotyloma uniflorum (horsegram, also known as horse gram, kulthi bean, gahat, hurali, or Madras gram) is a legume native to tropical southern Asia, known for its distinct taste and texture, widely used legume in many cuisines.
-It is also known for human consumption for its rich nutrients and medicinal properties.
-It is commonly grown for horse feed, hence the name “horse gram”.
-Horse gram grown in parts of India, as well as Nepal, Malaysia, Sri Lanka, and is introduced to the West Indies.
-It is consumed whole, sprouted, or ground.
-It is consumed in many parts of India and is also known as a superfood, as many Hindus use them to gain nutrients that is not normally found in their sattvic (vegetarian) diet.
-Horse gram is also allowed to be eaten on some Hindu fasting days.
-Medical uses of these legumes have been discussed and is described in the Ayurveda.
+Macrotyloma uniflorum (horsegram, also known as horse gram, kulthi bean, gahat, hurali, or Madras gram) is a legume native to tropical southern Asia.
+Known for its distinct taste and texture, its rich nutrients and reputed medicinal properties, it is widely used in many cuisines.
+It is also commonly grown for horse feed, hence the name "horse gram".
+Horse gram is grown in parts of India, Nepal, Malaysia, Sri Lanka, and the West Indies.
+Consumed whole, sprouted, or ground, it is also allowed to be eaten on some Hindu fasting days.
+Medical uses of these legumes are described in the Ayurveda.

 Description

 Macrotyloma uniflorum is a perennial climbing plant with a rhizome, growing to a height of about 60 cm.
 The stem sprouts from the rhizome each year.
 It is clad in varying amounts of whitish hairs and bears alternate, trifoliate leaves with petioles up to 7 cm long.
 The leaflets are obovate or elliptical, and up to 7 cm long.
 The flowers are borne in twos or threes in the leaf axils, and are typical of the bean family with banner, wings and keel.
 They are cream, yellowish or green, often with a purple blotch inside.
 These are followed by linear-oblong, upcurving pods up to 8 cm long, containing up to ten reddish-brown, speckled or black seeds.
 The seeds have a length of 3-6 mm.